Desecration: In Judaism

+In Sikhism

+Desecration is taken harshly by Sikhs.
+It is called beadbi by them.
+In October 2021, a Nihang Singh killed a man for beadbi of the Sarbloh Granth.
+In December, a man was beaten to death at the Golden Temple for committing desecration.
+Such punishments are justified with orthodox Sikhs, saying "instant justice" is deserving for beadbi which is the "ultimate act of crime".

 Kosovo

 Numerous Albanian cultural sites in Kosovo were destroyed during the Kosovo conflict (1998-1999) which constituted a war crime violating the Hague and Geneva Conventions.
 In all 225 out of 600 mosques in Kosovo were damaged, vandalised, or destroyed alongside other Islamic architecture during the conflict.
 Archives belonging to the Islamic Community of Kosovo with records spanning 500 years were also destroyed.
 During the war, Islamic architectural heritage posed for Yugoslav Serb paramilitary and military forces as Albanian patrimony with destruction of non-Serbian architectural heritage being a methodical and planned component of ethnic cleansing in Kosovo.

 Revenge attacks against Serbian religious sites commenced following the conflict and the return of hundreds of thousands of Kosovo Albanian refugees to their homes.
 During violent unrest in 2004, more than 35 Serbian Orthodox church buildings were desecrated, damaged or destroyed.